ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   special
-    Whether the user has group\-SPECIAL attribute for the connection.
+    Whether the user has group-SPECIAL attribute for the connection.

     Allows the user to manage profiles owned by the group and user connections to the group.

-    This is independent of the system\-wide SPECIAL attribute (\ :emphasis:`access.special`\ ).
+    This is independent of the system-wide SPECIAL attribute (*access.special*).

-    A user can have group\-SPECIAL in one group but not in another.
+    A user can have group-SPECIAL in one group but not in another.

     | **required**: False
     | **type**: bool